Building High-Performance PHP Applications with Swoole in ServBay

 // Register 'request' event callback

-// Triggered when a new HTTP request is received
+// Triggered on each new HTTP request

 $server->on("request", function (Request $request, Response $response) {

-// Set response headers
+// Set HTTP response header

 $response->header("Content-Type", "text/plain");